You can teach high school creative writing even if you’re not a writer yourself! Come see how you can do it without killing their creativity.

 Topics covered throughout this course include point of view, conflict, dialogue, theme, plot, and more.

 My daughter, 8th grade, has many notebooks full of short stories and the beginnings of novels.
 She turns her interests and life stories into stories that she may or may not ever publish.
 Her goal for this program is to “get better writing skills for my stories.”

 She is really enjoying the assignments so far.
 “They’re fun, and they are helping me grow as a writer.”

 How do we use it in our homeschool?

 Writing is best done in some form of a group setting so writers can receive critiques and feedback on their work.
-Since we don’t have a writing group of our own, Emma and I are going through this course together.
+Since we don’t have a writing group of our own, she and I are going through this course together.

 The beauty of Writing Fiction [in High School] is that it appeals to us both.
-For Emma, an aspiring writer, it is showing her new techniques and honing the skills she’ll need to continue working on the stories she’s started.
+For my writer, it is showing her new techniques and honing the skills she’ll need to continue working on the stories she’s started.
 For me, the lessons are easy to follow, easy to understand, and not intimidating.
 They’re easy to teach and fun to do.
 We’re both having a lot of fun!